OCD & DISABILITY BENEFITS

 WHAT IS THE SSDI BENEFIT FOR OCD?

-Additionally, SSDI benefits come with Medicare benefits after a waiting period.
-Learn more about Medicare benefits.
+Additionally, SSDI benefits come with Medicare benefits after a 24 month waiting period.
+Learn about Medicare benefits.
 If you are already on SSDI benefits, then you should also learn about Medicare Advantage plans, which can lower your health costs.

-If you win benefits for OCD, the judge may require you to have a payee, if you cannot manage your own funds.
+If you win benefits for OCD, you may not be able to manage your own funds.
+Therefore, the judge may require you to have a payee.
 Most people do not need a payee, but many people with mental illness require a payee to make sure they are using their benefits wisely.
-If this is the case and you need to learn more, then read our article about the “Representative Payee and Your Benefits.”
+If this is the case, then rewiew the “Representative Payee and Your Benefits.”

 CONTACT US TODAY FOR HELP WITH YOUR OCD CASE

-If you need help filing for SSI benefits, then reach out to Cannon Disability Law.
-Also, use the list of free and low cost medical resources on our website.
+If you need help filing for SSI benefits, then reach out to our law firm.
+Also, use the list of free and low cost medical resources.
 Take the first step and call us.
-That is all you need to do to begin your journey to winning benefits.
+That is all you need to do to begin your journey to winning SSD benefits.
 Simply reach out to our legal team.

 Our legal team wants to help you.
 We offer a free review of your case.
 What that means is that you can call us and explain your situation.
-At that point, we will look at the merits of your case for free and let you know if you have a chance to win benefits.
+Then, we will look at the merits of your case for free.
+Next, we will let you know if you have a chance to win benefits.
 We do not charge for our review of your case.
-Learn more information about attorney fees.
+Learn information about attorney fees in SSD cases.

-In the past 30 years, we have won millions of dollars in ongoing and past due due benefits for our clients.
-If you want to win benefits for OCD, then you need to hire an attorney with the experience to win benefits.
+In the past 30 years, we have won millions of dollars in ongoing and past due benefits for our clients.
+If you want to win benefits for OCD, then you need to hire an attorney with the experience to win.
 Also, you need a lawyer to prove to the SSA that you deserve SSDI benefits under their rules.

-If you want to learn more about Cannon Disability then read our About Us page.
-For instance, Andria Summers can also help you with your Medicare plan.
-She has also worked on and won thousands of SSD cases.
+If you want to learn about our law firm, then review our About Us page.
+For instance, Andria Summers can also help you with your Medicare advantage plan.
+She has also won thousands of SSD cases.
 Dianna Cannon has been helping clients win benefits for thirty years.
-Brett Bunkall also has years of legal experience helping people obtain their SSI and SSD benefits.
-We are experts.
-Our legal team has the experience you need to win your benefits for OCD.
+Brett Bunkall also has years of legal experience helping people obtain their SSI and SSDI benefits.
+We are Social Security experts.
+Our legal team has the experience you need to win your OCD benefits.
 Contact us today.
 Put our legal experience to work for you.